arbweb-org/Goals/README.md

 ## Features

+- Homepage lists public goals.
 - Dashboard for goals CRUD operations.
 - Reorder goals.
 - Nest goals.
 - Login and register.
 - Hash passwords.

+## Constraints

+- Prevent nesting deeper than 2 levels (at both client and server).
+- Prevent cyclic nesting.
+- Deleting a goal deletes its descendants.
+- Setting a goal public sets its descendants.
+- Goal can be reordered only under its parent.

 ## Getting Started